Revisiting Regularized Policy Optimization for Stable and Efficient Reinforcement Learning in Two-Player Games: Acknowledgements

+We thank Yusuke Mukuta for fruitful discussions on the theoretical analysis.
+We thank Sotetsu Koyamada and Soichiro Nishimori for their kind guidance on using the Pgx library.

 This work was partially supported by JST Moonshot R\&D Grant Number JPMJPS2011, CREST Grant Number JPMJCR2015 and Basic Research Grant (Super AI) of Institute for AI and Beyond of the University of Tokyo.
-K.O. was supported by JST SPRING, Grant Number JP-MJSP2108.
-T.O. was supported by JSPS KAKENHI Grant Number JP25K03176.
-We thank Sotetsu Koyamada and Soichiro Nishimori for their kind guidance on using the Pgx library.
+Kazuki Ota was supported by JST SPRING, Grant Number JPMJSP2108.
+Takayuki Osa was supported by JSPS KAKENHI Grant Number JP25K03176.